SEL Read Aloud: After the Fall: How Humpty Dumpty Got Back Up Again by Dan Santat

 Summary

-In this expansion of the original nursery rhyme, Humpty Dumpty goes into greater detail about the emotional toll his accident had on him long after the king’s men were able to physically restore him.
+In “After the Fall by Dan Santat, Humpty Dumpty goes into greater detail about the emotional toll his accident had on him long after the king’s men were able to physically restore him.
 He wasn’t the same at his fall.
 He was too scared to return to the wall where he once watched birds, and he couldn’t even do simple things, like go grocery shopping, without getting triggered by his fear of heights.

 In order to feel closer to his old life, he works hard to build a paper airplane resembling the birds he was now forced to watch from the ground.
 He flies it through the air and experiences some of the thrills he used to have, but inevitably another accident happens.
 This time, his plane flies over the wall.